History of chess: Origin

 The game reached Western Europe and Russia by at least three routes, the earliest being in the 9th century.
 By the year 1000 it had spread throughout Europe.
 Introduced into the Iberian Peninsula by the Moors in the 10th century, it was described in a famous 13th-century Spanish manuscript covering shatranj, backgammon and dice named the Libro de los juegos, which is the earliest European treatise on chess as well as being the oldest document on European tables games.

 Chess spread throughout the world and many variants of the game soon began taking shape.
 Buddhist pilgrims, Silk Road traders and others carried it to the Far East where it was transformed and assimilated into a game often played on the intersection of the lines of the board rather than within the squares.
-Chaturanga reached Europe through Persia, the Byzantine empire and the expanding Arabian empire.
+Chaturanga reached Europe through Persia, the Byzantine Empire and the expanding Arabian Empire.
 Muslims carried chess to North Africa, Sicily, and Iberia by the 10th century.

 The game was developed extensively in Europe.
 By the late 15th century, it had survived a series of prohibitions and Christian Church sanctions to almost take the shape of the modern game.
-Modern history saw reliable reference works, competitive chess tournaments, and exciting new variants.
+Modern history saw reliable reference works, competitive chess tournaments, and many new variants.
 These factors added to the game's popularity, further bolstered by reliable timing mechanisms (first introduced in 1861), effective rules, and charismatic players.